jquast/ucs-detect/docs/sw_results/terminalexe.rst

 Reproduction
 ++++++++++++

-To reproduce these results for *Terminal.exe*, install and run ucs-detect_ with the following commands::
+To reproduce these results for *terminal.exe*, install and run ucs-detect_ with the following commands::

     pip install ucs-detect